What Is Subrogation?

 Serious accidents often result in serious injuries and substantial medical expenses.
 In most cases, the injured victim’s own medical insurance will cover or pay for at least a portion of the medical expenses.

-Subrogation is when your own health insurance company seeks reimbursement from you for payments it made out on your behalf to your hospitals, doctors, and therapists.
+Subrogation is when your own health insurance company seeks reimbursement from you for payments they made on your behalf for medical expenses incurred by hospitals, doctors, and therapists.